 Hospitalists are board certified physicians in family medicine or internal medicine that work in the hospital to provide admissions, patient follow-up, review of medical tests and direct each patient's treatment plan.
 While doing so, they remain in contact with the patient's primary care physician.
 When the patient is discharged, they assist in the transition of care back to the patient's primary care physician.

-In order to provide the level of care you expect, Wilkes Regional Medical Center is developing this group of specialty physicians to partner with both our community physicians and patients.
+In order to provide the level of care you expect, Wake Forest Baptist Health – Wilkes Medical Center is developing this group of specialty physicians to partner with both our community physicians and patients.
 These hospitalists will help our primary care physicians make better use of their time and skills.

 How Does the Hospitalists Program Work?

 1. A Primary Care Physician may choose to refer patients to the hospital to provide inpatient care.

 2. Your doctor will contact our Hospitalist who will admit you to the hospital and begin your care through a coordinated plan among physicians, nurses and support staff.

 3. During your stay at Wilkes Regional, the Hospitalist will keep in close contact with your Primary Care Physician.
 Hospitalist may also be asked to provide consultation by surgeons and other specialists.

 4. Following your discharge from Wilkes Regional, your Primary Care or specialist will resume your care.